rchernanko/args4j-maven-example/Readme.md

             </plugin>

 This plugin runs during maven's compile phase and compiles both the main source files AND the test source files.
-I don't need to put in any <executions> within this plugin because by default, it will run as part of the compile phase
+I don't need to put in any execution information within this plugin because by default, it will run as part of the compile phase

 See below for more detail:
 https://maven.apache.org/plugins/maven-compiler-plugin/usage.html)